srikar122/game/README.md

 there are three levels in the game every level you are provided with a set of rules and hints follow them to win and reach next level.
 It helps to analyse memory,aptitude and vision skills.

+Use large screes as laptops for better experience